Determining Right of Way in a Pedestrian vs. Car Accident

 Many drivers assume that pedestrians always have right of way.
 This myth is usually passed on out of a desire to protect pedestrians.
 After all, it is generally safer to assume pedestrians have right of way and avoid unnecessary injuries and devastating accidents.

 However, pedestrians should be aware that they do not have universal right of way.
 In fact, outside of certain pedestrian safety zones, you may find yourself at fault and out of luck if you seek compensation.
-In Nevada, drivers have a duty to take every caution to avoid hitting a pedestrian.
-However, if you should step suddenly off a curb, run into a busy road, or fail to follow foot traffic laws, you may find yourself out of luck in the event of an accident.

-How Right of Way Impacts Compensation
+How Right of Way Affects Injury Compensation

-Road Safety in Nevada
+Pedestrian Safety and Enforcement in Nevada

 Nevada has had rising numbers of pedestrian deaths over the past decade.
 In the first six months of 2020 alone, 28 pedestrians lost their lives.
 It’s particularly important for both pedestrians and motorists to stay alert on the road and make every effort to avoid accidents.